Three Great Campaigns of the Wanli Emperor

 In March 1592, a revolt led by Chinese and Mongol garrison soldiers broke out in the city of Ningxia.
 The insurgents had a force of 20,000 to 30,000 soldiers, while the city itself was home to 300,000 inhabitants.
-In response, the Ming government mobilized an army of 40,000 soldiers, armed with hundreds of cannons, to suppress the rebellion.
+The Ming government mobilized an army of 40,000 soldiers, armed with hundreds of cannons, to suppress the rebellion.
 Despite ongoing clashes, neither side was able to gain the upper hand during the months-long siege.
 The rebels attempted to gain support from the Mongol khans, but the Ming generals remained steadfast and rejected any attempts at aid from the Mongols.
 The stalemate was broken by the construction of a dam around the city.
 Once the dam was filled with water, the city was flooded and the water breached the city's defenses.
 The defenders' morale was further weakened by a lack of food.
 On 20 October 1592, the city was captured and the rebel leaders were either killed or captured and executed.